The Tantric Practices of Shri Vidya

 Homa (Fire Ceremony)

 A sadhaka who engages in ALL these activities regularly begins to live a saintly life and quickly transforms into a sadhu.
-Their importance cannot be stressed enough as they form a way of life for yogis on the path of Shri Vidya.
+The importance of these practices cannot be stressed enough as they form the very way of life for yogis on the path of Shri Vidya.

 The Stages of Deity Yoga